 Elizabeth Magie – Inventor of Monopoly™

-Elizabeth Magie was born in Macomb, in 1866, the year after the Civil War ended and Abraham Lincoln was assassinated.
-Her father, James Magie, was a newspaper publisher and an abolitionist who accompanied Lincoln as he traveled around Illinois in the late 1850s debating politics with Stephen Douglas.
+Elizabeth Magie was born in Macomb, on May 9th, 1866, the year after the Civil War ended and Abraham Lincoln was assassinated.
+Her father, James K. Magie, was a newspaper publisher and an abolitionist who accompanied Lincoln as he traveled around Illinois in the late 1850s debating politics with Stephen Douglas.

 The seeds of the Monopoly game were planted when James Magie shared with his daughter a copy of Henry George‘s best-selling book, “Progress and Poverty,” written in 1879.
 As an anti-monopolist, James Magie drew from the theories of George, a charismatic politician and economist who believed that individuals should own 100 percent of what they made or created, but that everything found in nature, particularly land, should belong to everyone.
 In the early 1880s, Lizzie Magie, has her friend’s called her, worked as a stenographer.
 She spent her time drawing and redrawing, thinking and rethinking the game that she wanted to be based on the theories of Henry George.